DanialArab/SQL/README.md

     Connection to the database was successful!

-    # calling this function makes life easy and just need to pass the name of the database I want to make a query on.
+    # Calling this function makes life easy and just need to pass the name of the database I want to make a query on.
 It serves like USE keyword in SQL.

     def connector (database, password=password, host='localhost', user='root', charset='utf8mb4',):